zendframework/zend-expressive/doc/book/features/container/factories.md

 containers, what they will create, the suggested service name, and any additional dependencies they may require.

-All containers, unless noted otherwise, are in the `Zend\Expressive\Container` namespace, and define an `__invoke()` method that accepts an `Interop\Container\ContainerInterface` instance as the sole argument.
+All factories, unless noted otherwise, are in the `Zend\Expressive\Container` namespace, and define an `__invoke()` method that accepts an `Interop\Container\ContainerInterface` instance as the sole argument.